hauke96/the-green-spot/content/posts/dove-gose-elbe-rebel-2k/index.en.md

 Next to the Reit, the Gose Elbe enters the Dove Elbe, so from here on I paddled up the Gose Elbe.
 Luckily the current is -- if present at all -- very weak.

 **Important:** Driving with motorized boats is **forbidden** here!
-The river is -- as the name says -- quite shallow and often less than 1m / 3ft deep.
+The river is -- as the name says -- quite shallow and often less than 1 m / 3 ft deep.

 {{< imgScale "images/dove-gose-elbe-rebel-2k/DSC03486_edit_02.jpg" "Pond roses line the edge of the Gose Elbe.
 The bushes on the right in the picture belong to a [small island](https://osm.org/go/0HoKR2Op4--?m=) within the Gose Elbe."
 "500x" >}}